-The assessment team will decide on any variations to the event.
+The assessment team will decide on any variations to the competition.
 These variations may include:

-- a) Cancellation of the event
+- a) Cancellation of the competition

-- b) Limit the event to specific experience of competitors.
+- b) Limit the competition to specific experience of competitors.

-- c) Limit event to boat size.
+- c) Limit competition to boat size.

 In the event of cancellation or serious limitation, the committee will communicate with those clubs affected as soon as possible.